 Surgical closure of the fistula involves making a single or double mucogingival flap from the inside lining of the mouth (mucosa), and placing this tissue over the fistula, followed by absorbable stitches to hold it in place until the grafted material heals.

-If the oronasal fistula is too large or if surgery fails, an acrylic prosthetic (palatal obturator) may be necessary to plug the hole and prevent food and debris entering the nasal cavity.
+If the oronasal fistula is too large or if surgery fails, an acrylic prosthetic (palatal obturator) may be necessary to plug the hole and prevent food and debris from entering the nasal cavity.

 In some cases, the cat will be referred to a specialist dental veterinarian, particularly for difficult or complicated cases.